alexwarth/sutherland/docs/crt.md

 The system displayed dots either consecutively, or "interlaced" showing every 8th spot.
 This reduced flicker at the expense of a crawling pattern and can be switched on by the user (pg.
 68).

 Another display mode is "twinkling", using a random order which is "pleasing to the eye" (pg.
 68).
 This, too, could be enabled by the user.

+# Pen Tracker

+The Light Pen required a tracking pattern to determine which way the pen moved.
+Figure 4.4 of the thesis shows several patterns.
+Sutherland writes "I use the logarithmic scan with 4 arms."
+The middle of the pattern is left empty.
+This is used to show a "pseudo pen location" as a "bright dot" that jumps away from the pattern when snapping to a point or line (pg.
+66).